 Kate has a love for the basics seen in her used of geometric shapes.
 But her personality shines through and bring the shapes to life.
 The jewels and metals are so elegantly designed and casted that you no longer see a simple shape, but a whole and complete piece.
 A piece of fabric is only that until a designer takes it into his hands and creates an Oscar worthy dress.
 Then you no longer solely see the black fabric, but the creation in itself.
 You recognize that fabric still exists, but it doesn’t stand alone.
 Just as Rosedale’s shapes are accompanied by precious cut stones and metals, the curve of a golden cuff, the delicate chains of a necklace.
 Shapes are simple objects, but the possibilities available due to their simple nature are why Rosedale both loves and utilizes them in her designs.
 These simple shapes will always be of use to us in life, and so the heirloom qualities of her pieces are not hard to understand.

-For the next ten days Rosedale will have these artistic and magnetic pieces on display for purchase and inspiration at Eliza Page.
+For the next few days Rosedale will have these artistic and magnetic pieces on display for purchase and inspiration at Eliza Page.
+Meet Kate from 1-3pm on Saturday downtown.